 He appeared in 286 regular-season AHL games – suiting up for the Saint John Flames, Worcester IceCats, Bridgeport Sound Tigers, Syracuse Crunch, Rochester Americans and Hartford Wolf Pack — and notched 59 goals and 109 assists.
 In 2001, he delivered 10 goals and 9 assists in 14 postseason games to help Saint John capture the Calder Cup.

 Prior to playing in the NHL, Tkaczuk was a member of Team Ontario who earned gold at the World Under-17 Hockey Challenge in 1995 and played for Team Canada at World Juniors in 1998 and 1999 — earning a silver medal in 1999.

 Bob Nardella Assistant Coach/Skills Development Coach

-One of the most accomplished players in Chicago Wolves history, Bob Nardella has begun his second year as an assistant coach for the franchise.
+One of the most accomplished players in Chicago Wolves history, Bob Nardella is in his third year as an assistant coach for the franchise.